jonnonz1/nz-statute-book/acts/public/1971/unclaimed-money-act-1971.md

 (1) A holder must make reasonable efforts to locate the owner of money that is, or will soon become, unclaimed money and to communicate with the owner concerning the money.
 (2) A holder of money that pays the money to the Commissioner as unclaimed money must provide to the Commissioner, with or before the payment and in a form acceptable to the Commissioner, the information relating to the owner and the money that is in the possession or control of the holder and is readily available to the holder, including—
   (a) the source, and history of the accrual, of the amount:
+  (aa) the full name, date of birth, and tax file number of the owner:
+  (ab) the address and contact details of the owner:
-  (b) the identity and whereabouts of the owner:
+  (b) the whereabouts of the owner:
-  (c) the source of the owner’s entitlement to payment of the money.
+  (c) the source of the owner’s entitlement to payment of the money:
+  (d) where applicable, the number of the account where the money is held, the date the account was opened, and the date of the owner’s last interaction with the account.

 ### 6 Register to be kept
 [Repealed]